sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/220_How_the_3_relations_work_in_NoSQL.md

 The 3 relations:
 1. One-one: directly embed the whole document.
 	- Syntax: `User: { Cart: {...} }`
-	- Another way keep the related docs in different collections.
+	- Another way: keep the related doc in a different collection, with `ref`
 	- <details><summary>Why this works</summary>Embedding is the simplest way to ensure isolation to a given entity. *Ignorable*: Another way, perhaps more memory efficient, is to store the id, but have the instance be stored in a different collection altogether</details>
 1. One-many: use a `ref` inside the many side model.
 	- Syntax: `Proudct: { seller: { ref: 'User' }`